ovaisoozeer/ovaisoozeer.github.io/new-employer.md

 If you can answer these questions, let's have a chat!
 You can reach me on 07739 400855, or via email at ovaisooz@hotmail.com.

-_N.B.: In order to short circuit some longer conversations, please note that I am currently considering offers in the region of £85-100k p.a._